 This tutorial will show the While loop.

-This tutorial will show the While Loop.
+This tutorial will show the Do Loop

-This tutorial will show the For loop.
+This tutorial will show the For Loop

 This tutorial will show how to make a simple calculator program that asks the user for two numbers.